dimagi/commcare-hq/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The set of people pinged as reviewers is appropriate for the level of risk of the change

 ## Final self-reflection
-- [ ] My safety story above is convincing and give me confidence that this PR will not introduce a regression
+- [ ] My safety story above is convincing and gives me confidence that this PR will not introduce a regression